tjungbauer/blog-gitops-project-onboarding/README.md

 #### Namespaces

 One or more Namespaces can be created for a customer.
 It defines a _name_, _additional_settings_ (additional labels) and _customer labels_.
 As any object a Namespace can be enabled or disabled.
 Be aware that simply disabling a Namespace does not mean that GitOps will automatically delete all objects, (not with the syncOptions that the ApplicationSet defines).
-In case a project shall be deboarded the **prune** option must be selected during the Sync.
+In case a project shall be decomissioned the **prune** option must be selected during the Sync.

 The defines the block, that might be used to create a new Namespace object: